-It is claimed that the first chocolate chip cookies date back to 1938 and were first baked by the cookbook author Ruth Wakefield, who also worked at the Toll House restaurant in Massachusetts.
+The first chocolate chip cookies date back to the 1930s and were first baked by the cookbook author Ruth Wakefield, who also worked at the Toll House restaurant in Massachusetts.

 The menu at the Toll House already contained an option for a butterscotch chip cookie that was served with ice cream, and so Wakefield was looking for a tasty change.
 Butterscotch was replaced with a bar of broken up Nestle chocolate and the new cookie was a huge success.